hchenqi/ViewDesign/README.md

 *Reflow* is the process of propagating size change and calculating the layout of a view component, determining the size of the view and the sizes and positions of child views. *Redraw* is the process of propagating an updated region of a view component and rendering the updated region with new contents.

-In the core library, regardless of size traits, the parent view provides a size reference `size_ref` to a child view, the child view calculates its size based on the `size_ref` or on its own, and returns its actual size to the parent view, which then calculates its own layout and size.
+In the core library, regardless of size traits, the parent view provides the *size reference* as `size_ref` to a child view, the child view calculates its size based on the `size_ref` or on its own, and returns its actual size to the parent view, which then calculates its own layout and size.

 If a view later changes its size by itself, it notifies its parent view, and the parent view calculates its layout again and might also change its own size.
 Reflow stops at the first parent view who updated its internal layout but doesn't change its own size.
 This final parent view then initiates redraw over its updated region.